Better, Faster, Stronger Sequence Tagging Constituent Parsers: Conclusion

 \section{Conclusion}

 We have explored faster and more precise sequence tagging models for constituent parsing.
 We proposed a multitask-learning architecture that employs dynamic encodings, auxiliary tasks, and policy gradient fine-tuning.
 We performed experiments on the English and Chinese Penn Treebanks, and also on the \textsc{spmrl} datasets.
 Our models improve current sequence tagging parsers on all treebanks, both in terms of performance and speed.
 We also report state-of-the-art results for the Basque, Hebrew, Polish, and Swedish datasets.
+The methods presented in this work are specifically designed for constituent parsing.
+However, it seems natural to apply some of these to other \textsc{nlp} tagging tasks, e.g. using multi-task learning to predict sub-level morphological information for morphologically-rich part-of-speech tagging.